polikb/Skoltech/README.md

 # Skoltech
-Some homework and projects have been done during the study in Skolkovo Institute of Science and Technology.
+Some homework and projects that have been done during the study in Skolkovo Institute of Science and Technology.